“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 + Cheap Houses Abound in Japan +

-memo: have resources to add/ recommend? please drop a comment or contact – of course there are loads, this will get ya started.
+memo: have resources to add/ recommend? please drop a comment or contact – of course, there are loads, and this will get ya started.

 Background Riff

 Often very (very) messy, always requiring work, a lot sometimes.
-Materials, labor and disposal can be really expensive in Japan so good to remember (speaking generally for anyone else who is reading along, not just you :-)).
-But hey, you are crafty right?
-Keep in mind, its a whole other style of construction than “western” places.
+Materials, labor, and disposal can be really expensive in Japan so good to remember (speaking generally for anyone else who is reading along, not just you :-)).
+But hey, you are crafty, right?
+Keep in mind, it’s a whole other style of construction than “western” places.
 Tile roofs!
-Foundations, plumbing, electric all different and sometimes you’ll need boundary surveyed.
+Foundations, plumbing, electric are all different, and sometimes you’ll need boundary surveyed.

 Plus:

-• these cheap/empty/trad places are usually quite remote and require a lot of work.
+- These cheap/empty/trad places are usually quite remote and require a lot of work.
 “No big deal, right?
-I’m handy!” is first hunch but keep in mind, the cost of upgrading can be verrry high (gotta have cash since no mortgage or home improvement loans for you unless you are well established) and building skills are very different than “western” houses.
+I’m handy!” is the first hunch but keep in mind, the cost of upgrading can be very high (gotta have cash since no mortgage or home improvement loans for you unless you are well established) and building skills are very different than “western” houses.

 Handy Vocab: